What is chicken pox?

 Chicken pox is usually self-limiting and will resolve by itself within 7-10 days, but it can be itchy and uncomfortable.
 These tips may help your child:

-- Use ice lollies to help with discomfort in the mouth
+Use ice lollies to ease discomfort in the mouth

 A pharmacist can help you source:

-Do not use ibuprofen to treat discomfort or temperature in chickenpox as it’s been associated with some severe skin reactions.
+Do not use ibuprofen to treat chicken pox as it has been associated with some severe skin reactions.

 Can chicken pox be serious?